 The small Caribbean country has been actively building international relations and diplomatic ties.
 The Foreign Minister and his counterparts discussed areas of mutual interest, cooperating in easing travel, and coordinating efforts in international forums.

 Visa-free waivers allow citizens of the nations involved in the agreement to travel without restrictions.
-This extends to individuals who received citizenship through the St. Kitts and Nevis Citizenship by Investment Program, which has become a popular choice in the dual citizenship industry not only through its affordable options but also through the quick and efficient application process.
+This extends to individuals who received citizenship through St. Kitts and Nevis Citizenship by Investment Program, which has become a popular choice in the dual citizenship industry not only through its affordable options but also through the quick and efficient application process.

 Palestinian entrepreneurs living aboard due to political instability in their homeland can choose to partake in St. Kitts and Nevis’ Citizenship by Investment Program and travel visa-free to nearly 160 countries and territories.